cbedwards-dfw/testmaker/README.md

 ```

 Note that I specify `return.style = "none"` here because the default
-behavior of saving to the clipboard behaves poorly when compiling readme
+behavior of saving to the clipboard doesn’t work well in readme files.
-files.
-When actualyl using this function, our next step would be to
+When actually using this function (with the default return.style), our
-paste our clipboard into a `testthat` function which started by
+next step would be to paste our clipboard into a `testthat` function, in
-generating an object named `res` using the function we’re developing.
+which we have already written code to generate an object named `res`
+using the function we’re developing.

-Several of the generated lines may not be appropriate.
-For example, we
+`testmaker_df_tt` generates all tests that are likely to be relevant,
+but we may not want all of them in any given situation.
+For example, in
-may not expect our data frame to have the same number of rows as
+`foo` we may not expect our data frame to have the same number of rows
-`mtcars`.
-The general use-case is to call the function with the default
+as `mtcars`.
+The intended use for `testmaker_df_tt` is to call the
-return.style, paste into your test function, and delete any lines that
+function with just the template dataframe, paste into our test function,
-are not appropriate for your scenario (for this reason, checking column
+and delete any lines that are not appropriate for our scenario (To
+streamline deleting unneeded tests, the tests for checking column types
-types is split into one line per column).
-The functions of this package
+is split into one line per column).
+The functions of this package are
-are not intended to replace your decision-making when writing tests,
+not intended to replace our decision-making when writing tests, merely
-merely to reduce the typing necessary.
+to reduce the typing necessary.

 Individual functions for generating code to test for individual
 characteristics can be called separately